Consensys/doc.tessera/docs/HowTo/Configure/Keys/Azure-Key-Vault-Pairs.md

 }
 ```

-This example configuration retrieves the the secrets `Key` and `Pub` from the key vault with DNS
+This example configuration retrieves the secrets `Key` and `Pub` from the key vault with DNS
 name `https://my-vault.vault.azure.net`.
 If no version is specified then the latest version of the
 secret is retrieved.